 - Explain the connection between nutrition and health.

-- Recognize how carbohydrates, lipids, protein, and fiber contribute to health and disease.
+- Explain how carbohydrates, lipids, proteins, and fiber contribute to health and disease.

-- Describe the sources and functions of vitamins and minerals.
+- Describe the sources and functions of vitamins.

 Please ask about these special rates: